mijatpaunovic/HRA/README.md

 #### 🔁 Reproducibility Notes

-Before running this stage:

-- Review the **USER CONFIGURATION** block within the script.
+Before running this stage review the **USER CONFIGURATION** block within the script.
-- Adjust group labels and timescale directories as necessary.
-- Ensure the preprocessed datasets follow the expected directory hierarchy.

 ---